 Coastal Carolina University is committed to continuous improvement of the institution, to accountability to its stakeholders, and to planning for all contingencies.
-Senior leaders foster an environment for performance improvement, accomplishment of strategic objectives, innovation, and organizational agility through the process of the annual assessment of the University's Strategic Plan, through the coordination of annual planning, assessment, and budgeting processes, through application for and implementation of external research and program development funds, through implementation of teaching excellence grants, and through participation in annual Celebration of Inquiry conferences.
+Senior leaders foster an environment for performance improvement, accomplishment of strategic objectives, innovation, and organizational agility through the process of the annual assessment of the University's Strategic Plan, through the coordination of annual planning, assessment, and budgeting processes, through application for and implementation of external research and program development funds, and through implementation of teaching excellence grants.
+The President's Executive Staff serves in an advisory role to the President and meets every two weeks to discuss University progress and projects.